-Income Targeting Requirement [24 CFR 982.201(b)(2)]
+Income Targeting Requirement [24 CFR 982.201(b) (2)]

-HUD requires that extremely low-income (ELI) families make up at least 75% of the families admitted to the HCV program during the CCHA's fiscal year.
-ELI families are those with annual incomes at or below 30% of the area median income.
+HUD requires that extremely low-income (ELI) families make up at least 75 percent of the families admitted to the HCV program during the CCHA's fiscal year.
+ELI families are those with annual incomes at or below the federal poverty level or 30 percent of the area median income, whichever number is higher.
 To ensure this requirement is met, a CCHA may skip non-ELI families on the waiting list in order to select an ELI family.

-Low income families admitted to the program that are "continuously assisted" under the 1937 Housing Act [24 CFR 982.4(b)], as well as low-income or moderate-income families admitted to the program that are displaced as a result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low-income housing, are not counted for income targeting purposes [24 CFR 982.201(b)(2)(v)].
+Low-income families admitted to the program that are "continuously assisted" under the 1937 Housing Act [24 CFR 982.4(b)], as well as low-income or moderate-income families admitted to the program that are displaced as a result of the prepayment of the mortgage or voluntary termination of an insurance contract on eligible low-income housing, are not counted for income targeting purposes [24 CFR 982.201(b) (2) (v)].

-The CCHA will monitor progress in meeting the ELI requirement throughout the fiscal year.
+The CCHA will monitor progress in meeting the income targeting requirement throughout the fiscal year.
 Extremely low-income families will be selected ahead of other eligible families on an as-needed basis to ensure the income targeting requirement is met.